TheLevelUp/pos-tls-patcher/README.md

 * Writes a registry value which makes .NET 4.x code select the strongest enabled security protocol by default.
 * Writes registry values to explicitly enable TLS 1.2 for [WinSSL](https://msdn.microsoft.com/en-us/library/windows/desktop/aa380123(v=vs.85).aspx).

 The patcher will appear in Add/Remove Programs.
-Uninstalling the patcher will delete the registry values it created, potentially disabling TLS 1.2.
+Uninstalling the patcher will not delete the registry values it created (in v1.1.0 and prior it will delete them, and could disable TLS 1.2 as a result).
 Uninstalling the patcher will not uninstall .NET 4.6.

 For the rationale behind these changes, see the [in-depth](#in-depth) section below.